storyfeet/bob_cards_elm/rules.md

 ### Setup Changes

-Choose a Co-op Board
+* Choose a Co-op Board.
-Add the Travel Bar behind (to the East) of the players
+* Add the Travel Bar behind (to the East) of the players.

 ### Rules Changes